 “I was impressed with [rhp’s] attention to detail and the time spent in the early stages of the design. … They spent time in listening to the needs of individual scientists and took an interest in the science being conducted; an approach that was much appreciated by the scientists.
 This ensured that once the general principles of the layout of the building had been agreed, we had relatively few changes in the design throughout the construction process.”

-“When I contracted rhp, I had a very specific set of requirements I was looking for.
+“When I contacted rhp, I had a very specific set of requirements I was looking for.
 I made these clear at the outset and these were both listened to and improved upon over the coming 18 months.

 My experience can perhaps best be summed up in the following statement: